 * Please note: Companies can also normally purchase Employment Practices Liability Insurance to cover claims made against the company, as opposed to an individual director (this is different to Employer’s Liability Insurance).

-It is important to note that Directors’ and Officers’ Liability Insurance only covers claims made personally against specific company directors, for acts or omissions in their role as company directors.
+It is important to note that Directors’ and Officers’ Liability Insurance only covers claims made personally against specific directors for acts or omissions in their role as company directors.
 It does not cover claims made against the company as a whole.